petsc/petsc/src/docs/sphinx_docs/developers/style.rst

    of system it is used on.

 #.
 Variadic macros may be used in PETSc source files, but must work with MSVC
-   and must not be required in headers (which must be usable with strict ``-std=c89``).
+   and must not be required in public headers (which must be usable with strict ``-std=c89``).
 Most compilers have conforming implementations of the C99/C++11 rules for ``__VA_ARGS__``, but MSVC's implementation is not conforming and may need workarounds.
 See ``PetscDefined()`` for an example